 Students should be able to recognize bad code, to identify possible

-refactoring moves, to analyze a test suite and a deployment pipeline by
+refactoring moves and to analyze a test suite.

 Students should be able to effectively communicate their design